AdSoNaTuRaL/query-tracker/README.md

 # :bug: Issues

-Feel free to **file a new issue** with a respective title and description on the [query-tracker](https://github.com/AdSoNaTuRaL/query-tracker/issues) repository.
+Feel free to **create a new issue** with a respective title and description on the [query-tracker](https://github.com/AdSoNaTuRaL/query-tracker/issues) repository.
 If you already found a solution to your problem, **I would love to review your pull request**!